Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Typology

 \subsection{Interface}

 The interface of a software is to be understood here in a broad sense.
-It includes any way a user or another software might interact with the sampling algorithm's implementation.
-For example, we consider a sampler for which there exist \proglang{Rust} bindings as having a \proglang{Rust} interface.
-Another example is software implementing a sampling algorithm in \proglang{C} while providing a \proglang{Python} application programming interface (API).
+It includes any way a user or another software might interact with the algorithm's implementation.
+For example, we consider a program for which there exist \proglang{Rust} bindings as having a \proglang{Rust} interface.
+Another example is software implementing an algorithm in \proglang{C} while providing a \proglang{Python} application programming interface (API).
 We would classify such an application as being coded in \proglang{C} and providing a \proglang{Python} interface.